AbhilashDatta/InstagramBot/README.md

 <br>

-* Retrieve the latest message from a user
+* Retrieve the latest message from multiple user

 <p><b> &nbsp &nbsp UPDATE THE IMAGES DIRECTORY WITH SCREENSHOTS TAKEN FROM YOUR COMPUTER</b></p>